Ago3/Adversifier/README.md

 * [racism.bin](https://drive.google.com/file/d/1TbWGI0142DpN4shmLctOlDlK0fY42-tU/view?usp=sharing)

 ### Davidson et al., 2017 ###
-To replicate our experiments on the Davidson et al., 2017's dataset you'll need to download the following checkpoints. **You can download all the checkpoints from [here](https://drive.google.com/file/d/1O6q67BLD-q531odcu1grH2ioCY7OjDV1/view?usp=sharing)**, or download the ones of interest from the following list.
+To replicate our experiments on the Davidson et al., 2017's dataset you'll need to download the following checkpoints. **You can download all the checkpoints from [here](https://drive.google.com/file/d/1O6q67BLD-q531odcu1grH2ioCY7OjDV1/view?usp=sharing)** (1.91 GB), or download the ones of interest from the following list.
 Add all the files to the _models_ directory, or modify the _info/info.py_ file accordingly.

 #### SVM ####
 The weights of our SVM model can be downloaded at: